littlefrogg/DNA_Metabarcoding_Processing_Pipeline/README.md

 # eDNA_WiP
-Paige's eDNA processing work in progress code
+Paige's DNA metabarcoding processing work in progress code

 This pipeline is made to be run + adjusted only through the Main Script.
 Additional scripts are internal and called using the source function in the Main Script.